gruvw/typora-side-by-side/README.md

 * **base.user.css** if you want it to be applied by default on top of all your themes
 * **\<theme-name>.user.css** if you want it to be applied only on top of a particular theme

-⚠️ If this file already exists, append the content of the _base.user.css_ at the end of it!
+⚠️ If this file already exists, append the content of _\_.user.css_ at the end of it!

 ## Currently supported blocks

 - Math blocks (\$\$)
+- (Mermaid in progress)

 ## Themes compatibility